dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 [!code-csharp[Main](options/sample/Models/MyOptionsWithDelegateConfig.cs?name=snippet1)]

 In the following code, a second `IConfigureOptions<TOptions>` service is added to the service container.
-It uses a delegate to configure the binding with `MyOptionsWithDelegateConfig` (*Startup.cs*):
+It uses a delegate to configure the binding with `MyOptionsWithDelegateConfig`:

 [!code-csharp[Main](options/sample/Startup.cs?name=snippet_Example2)]